 Entity leadership shall work in conjunction with Stakeholder Relations to establish a site to maintain documents on MISO’s public website.

-Denial of a Proposed Entity
+103.2Denial of a Proposed Entity

 If the Steering Committee determines the proposed Entity’s goals are valid, but does not believe a new Entity is warranted, the Steering Committee must address how the needs of the proposal will be addressed and Stakeholder Relations will forward this information to the sponsor of the proposal.

-Monitoring Entities
+103.3Monitoring Entities

 The Steering Committee, Stakeholder Relations, MISO Officers, and the Advisory Committee are responsible for monitoring the progress of all MISO Entities.